 Peter has taken part in several live Tea Concerts and many stage roles with SACO, including Spoleta (Tosca), Frederic (The Pirates of Penzance) and Alfredo (Die Fledermaus).
 Julian accompanies most rehearsals and concerts and directed SACO's productions of The Boatswain's Mate and Tosca from the piano.

 This concert is rather different.
 We thought you'd like to see what happens before a production and so present a short series of some of our performers' auditions.

 This is Richard Woodall who auditioned for the role of the evil Scarpia in our 2017 production of Puccini's Tosca.
 Accompanied by Martin Pacey, he is singing the Te Deum scene from the end of Act One: Scarpia orders Spoletta to follow Tosca, then gloats about how he would like to possess Tosca.

 With the video are images by Michael Readman of the dress rehearsal with Laura Wolk-Lewanowicz as Floria Tosca.

-Ruby Magee, our Chairman's granddaughter, starts this week at The Royal Northern College of Music, on a joint performers' course with Manchester University.
+Ruby Magee, our Chairman's granddaughter, recently started at The Royal Northern College of Music, on a joint performers' course with Manchester University.

 Here she sings Batti, Batti, Zerlina's aria from Mozart's Don Giovanni, with Julian Barber at the piano.
 Masetto, Zerlina's financé, has accused her of cheating on him.
 In this aria, Zerlina tries to convince Masetto that nothing happened between her and Don Giovanni.
 She tells Masetto to get angry with her, but to forgive her - we get the feeling she is laughing at him, because she has been able to get away with cheating!